 TREAT YOURSELF TO SNOWMASS SMORES

 They say that the best things in life are free.
 That’s certainly true in the case of the Snowmass S’mores tradition.
-Beginning in late November each year, Snowmass Tourism offers guests free s’mores around Snowmass Base Village, Snowmass Mall, and Four Mountain Sports.
+Beginning on November 24, 2022, Snowmass Tourism offers guests free s’mores around Snowmass Base Village, Snowmass Mall, and Four Mountain Sports throughout the winter season.

 Beginning at 3:30 pm each day, kids, and kids at heart alike, can sink their teeth into some tasty sweet treats.